maeck70/iota-iri_exporter/README.md

 3. bitfinex_exporter (planned): Export market prices for popular crypto

 With the proposed metrics exporting breakdown, federation of node monitoring should become more efficient and logical.

+# Use

+Start the iota-iri_exporter program from the commandline.
+Point your browser at http:\\localhost:9311\metrics

+Node metrics should show.